My HIV Story: Losing My Lover, Finding Myself

 One day I was talking to my mother and she said, “I fear that whenever me and your daddy pass away, you won’t have anyone but your brother and your niece.”
 Feeling alone is one of the worst feelings that anyone can experience.
 If society was not so sympathetic, but instead was empathetic, I believe the stigma behind being HIV-positive would begin to change– then people would take the time to truly learn and understand just how it affects HIV-positive individuals in multiple ways.

-Despite the pain that I endured, this journey has made me to be the beautiful man that I am today.
-It gave me the strength and courage to pursue new aspirations that I would not had pursued otherwise.
+Despite the pain that I endured, this journey has made me be the beautiful man that I am today.
+It gave me the strength and courage to pursue new aspirations that I would not have pursued otherwise.
 I began to become a mentor to individuals who are seropositive and to those who have been diagnosed in the past.
 This all has brought me closer to family and strengthened bonds with friends while giving me the opportunity to explore spirituality outside of the norm.
 Being diagnosed as HIV-positive didn’t define who I am or my future, but it inspired me to become something far greater than a statistic.